davidhalter/jedi-vim/README.rst

     let g:jedi#use_splits_not_buffers = "left"

-This options could be "left", "right", "top" or "bottom", it will decide the direction where the split open.
+This options could be "left", "right", "top" or "bottom".
+It will decide the direction where the split open.

 Jedi automatically starts the completion, if you type a dot, e.g. ``str.``, if you don't want this: